Shohan494/l5.5/readme.md

 - make sublime more powerfull with packages

-- understand the database entity relationship (the model of MVC)
+- understanding the database entity relationship (which will be the model of MVC)

 - create model and model with migrations when needed